February 18, 2026 | Buying

 • Greater ability to include conditions such as financing and inspections

-• Pricing that is increasingly tied to value, not emotion
+• Pricing that is increasingly tied to value, rather than emotion

-This environment allows buyers to make more confident, well-informed decisions.
+As a result, this environment allows home buyers to make more confident, well-informed decisions.

 • Stable pricing in most established neighbourhoods